8 Officers Injured in Explosion Amid Standoff with Connecticut Man Allegedly Holding Wife Hostage

 • Want to keep up with the latest crime coverage?
 Click here to get breaking crime news, ongoing trial coverage and details of intriguing unsolved cases in the True Crime Newsletter.

-Deputy Chief Jonathan R. Mulhern told reporters that eight officers suffered non-life threatening injuries in the explosion, according to the Washington Post.
-Yale-New Haven Hospital confirmed on Twitter that seven patients were sent to their location and were being “medically evaluated.”
+Nine officers suffered non-life threatening injuries in the explosion, according to the Register.

-Connecticut State Police Trooper Kelly Grant announced that the man was not in police custody as of about 2 a.m.
-Thursday, according to The Washington Post.
+Five of the injured officers were from East Haven while three from North Haven and one was from Branford, police announced Thursday, according to the Courant.
+All were members of the SWAT team and were described as being in fair condition.

+By Thursday afternoon, three patients were released from the hospital, according to the paper.

 New Haven Police did not immediately respond to PEOPLE’s request for comment.